 It will reduce the risk of getting sick again if they already had COVID-19

 If your child had COVID-19, they should still get the vaccine.
-It will reduce the risk of getting sick again and will provide increased protection against COVID-19 variants.
+It will reduce the risk of getting sick again and will provide increased protection against COVID-19 and its variants.

 Ontario, in alignment with the National Advisory Committee on Immunization (NACI), has recommended that if your child has tested positive on a PCR or rapid antigen test, or was symptomatic and a household contact of a confirmed COVID-19 case, they should wait eight weeks after symptom onset or positive test (if they had no symptoms) before receiving a dose of COVID-19 vaccine.